Qin Dynasty (221 – 206 BC)

 Qin Shi Huang's proclaimed Qin dynasty only lasted from 221 until 207/206 BC.
 During that time, the Qin managed to usurp and control the largest area (much larger then the Zhou state at its peak time) that was ever controlled by a Chinese state until then.
 They undertook many reforms in their land and created a single unified administration.
 That facilitated the standardization of many systems, that were changed or developed independently during the preceding period of fragmentation.

-painting of the Burning of Books and the Burying of Scholarspainting of the Burning of Books and the Burying of ScholarsFor example, the Qin decreed that all carts had to have the same axle width (the axle width that was the standard in the Qin state before the unification), which facilitated the development of a unified transportation system within China.
+map showing the extension of the Qin Empire in the year 210 BCpainting of the Burning of Books and the Burying of ScholarsFor example, the Qin decreed that all carts had to have the same axle width (the axle width that was the standard in the Qin state before the unification), which facilitated the development of a unified transportation system within China.
 Coinage was unified as well.
 The Qin coins that were round with a square hole in the middle (for easy carrying on a string) became the official currency all over China.
 Perhaps most importantly, the Chinese written characters that the Qin used became the new national standard.
 Furthermore, the Qin created a standardized ideology, casting aside Confucianism, Daoism, Moism and others in favour of their own ideology - legalism.

-Qin dynasty coinsQin dynasty coinsIn the year 214 BC, that led to an event called the "Burning of Books and the Burying of Scholars" when the population had to hand over all books that were not about legalism or practical or mathematical matters.
+Qin dynasty coinsIn the year 214 BC, that led to an event called the "Burning of Books and the Burying of Scholars" when the population had to hand over all books that were not about legalism or practical or mathematical matters.
 All other books were banned from then on and were (often ceremoniously) burned, sometimes along with their owners who had been reluctant to hand them over (few books from before the later fall of the Qin dynasty remain today).
 Books were copied by hand back then (printing was invented around AD 600) and much of the knowledge was transmitted orally from teacher to student.
 To ensure the complete eradication of all unwelcome ideas, Emperor Qin Shi Huang ordered that all scholars of these ideas (and who therefore knew them by heart) were buried alive, preventing the further oral dissemination of these ideas.

-Qin Er Shi, the 2nd emperor of the Qin DynastyQin Er Shi, the 2nd emperor of the Qin DynastyAfter the fall of the Qin, there was a flurry of activity among the remaining scholars to recreate these works from memory.
+Qin Er Shi, the 2nd emperor of the Qin DynastyAfter the fall of the Qin, there was a flurry of activity among the remaining scholars to recreate these works from memory.
 There are now many alternate versions of certain books that were written down during this period, due to the fact that the scholarly scribes remembered things differently.

-exposition of terracotta warriors and horsesexposition of terracotta warriors and horsesEven though the Qin philosophy of legalism was perfectly suited to a time of conflict and uncertainty during the Warring States period, it was less suited to the times of peace that followed the unification of China.
+exposition of terracotta warriors and horsesEven though the Qin philosophy of legalism was perfectly suited to a time of conflict and uncertainty during the Warring States period, it was less suited to the times of peace that followed the unification of China.
 The lack of a need for moral restraint among the rulers (since legalism gave the Qin rulers the mandate of absolute power that they used ruthlessly to further their self-interest) led to the ruthless exploitation of the people and abuses of power.
 After Emperor Qin Shi Huang suddenly and unexpectedly died under mysterious circumstances in 210 BC, it didn't take long for the first uprising against the Qin rulers to materialize.

 The Terracotta Warriors and Horses that were discovered accidentally by farmers digging for water near Qin Shi Huang's yet-unopened mausoleum are now one of the major tourist attractions in China and a part of the Emperor Qin Shi Huang's Mausoleum Site Park.